Skip to main content

 25 Minutes

-Students will be experiencing how people made butter using rationing points and they will be able to taste the yummy butter with saltine crackers.
+Students will be experiencing how people made butter using rationing points and they will be able to taste the yummy homemade butter with saltine crackers.

 Importance of an Assembly Line